 “Healing the ‘Man of Monstrous Dreams’: Indian Masculinities in Ceremony.”
-Forthcoming in Leslie Marmon Silko: Ceremony, Almanac of the Dead, Gardens of the Dunes.
+Leslie Marmon Silko: Ceremony, Almanac of the Dead, Gardens of the Dunes.
 Studies in Contemporary North American Fiction Series.
 Ed.
 David Moore.
-(Bloomsbury Academic Press)
+(Bloomsbury Academic Pres, 2016))

 “‘Who is Cherokee?’: Federal Recognition, Culture, and Rhetorical Sovereignty.”
 Forthcoming in Southeastern Indian Literature.
 Ed.
 Marcia Haag.
-(University of Nebraska Press)
+(University of Nebraska Press, 2016)

 “Symbolic Racism, History, and Reality: The Real Problem with Indian Mascots.”
 In Readings for Diversity and Social Justice (Routledge, 2010); an earlier version is published in Genocide of the Mind: An Anthology of Urban Indians (Thunder's Mouth/Nation Books, 2003)